DatabricksFactory/databricks-migration/README.md

 az group create --name <resource-group-name> --location <location>
 ```

-3. Save the Bicep file as **template.bicep** to your local computer.
+3. Save the ```InfrastructurePlaneDeployment.bicep``` file as **template1.bicep** to your local computer.
 Run the following command to deploy the bicep file:

 ```
-az deployment group create --resource-group <resource-group-name> --template-file <path-to-bicep>
+az deployment group create --resource-group <resource-group-name> --template-file <path-to-template1.bicep>
 ```

 Provide the values for:
 - Option (true/false) for Cluster deployment
-- Option (true/false) for Notebook deployment
-- Option (true/false) for Pipeline deployment

 You can also provide the values for below parameters.
 If following parameter values are not provided explicitly, it will consider default values.
 - Option (true/false) for Storage account deployment (Default value is true)